top of page

-Over the last three years, many women have come to Song Circle who have not sung before and/or who don't read music.
-If you have a listen to our most recent recordings (here).
-You'll find that they most definitely CAN sing and that they're doing it in harmony!
+If you have a listen to our most recent recordings you'll find that they most definitely CAN sing and that they're doing it in beautiful three-part harmony!

 ABOUT ANNA AND HER TEACHING METHODS